erik-riklund/template-compiler/readme.md

 This tool was built on a single, guiding principle:
 _There should be no business logic or expressions in templates, only structure._

-It's a minimal system designed for transforming structured text into executable rendering logic—designed for control, clarity, and customization.
+It's a minimal system designed for transforming structured text into executable rendering logic.

-Instead of enforcing a single way to write templates, it allows you to define how blocks, variables, and comments are recognized, so the tool adapts to your project—not the other way around.
+---

 > - **A simple example using the default syntax in a HTML template:**
 >